-NaNoWriMo 2019 gave me that first taste of actually finishing a major long-form work -- something which I'd always wanted to do.
-Unfortuantely, it also gave me my first taste of editing a zero-draft novel, which it turns out I don't enjoy so much.
-In fact, while the first draft took a month, I can safely say I've been picking around at a second draft ever since then.
+NaNoWriMo 2019 gave me that first taste of actually finishing a major long-form work.
+Unfortuantely, it also gave me my first taste of editing a zero-draft novel, which it turns is harder.
+In fact, while the initial draft took a month (sort of the point of NaNo), I can safely say I've been picking around at a good first revision ever since then.
 Of course there were other issues that discouraged me, as alluded to on the download page.

-Because I am still focusing on that to some extent, I haven't really had time or energy to focus on a "new" story.
-Not wanting to lose the momentum or miss out on the fun I had last year, I decided instead I would revisit an old story, The Halferne Incubus, which was originally an exercise in fleshing out a character's backstory I did 2005 or so, but accidentally turned into my first finished short story.
-Granted it wasn't good, didn't work as a standalone piece, and was based in a universe for a magnum opus novel I still haven't finished in 15+ years.
-Since it was written, however, I've thought of new techologies, themes, and subplots that could easily take the Incubus from an 18,000-word light space opera/Scooby-Doo adventure into a more cerebral, 70,000-plus-word, hard SF/psychological thriller that would work better as a one-shot novel.
+Because I am still focusing on that to some extent, I haven't really had the time or energy to focus on a "new" story.
+Not wanting to lose the momentum or miss out on the fun I had last year, I decided instead I would revisit an old story, The Halferne Incubus, which was originally an exercise in fleshing out a character's backstory I did 2003 or so, which accidentally turned into my first finished short story.
+Granted it wasn't good, didn't work as a standalone piece, and was based on characters from another novel I still haven't finished in 15+ years.
+Since it was written, however, I've thought of new techologies, themes, and subplots that could easily take Incubus from an 18,000-word light space opera/Scooby-Doo mystery into a more cerebral, 70,000-plus-word, hard SF/psychological thriller that would work better as a one-shot novel.

-So, once again, here's the deal.
-I am posting the first three chapters of the original short story here, free of charge, as I don't expect to edit any existing text, and everything in these three chapters will survive in the new version, plus a few things I plan to add.
-If you enjoy it, drop me a line, and I'll add you to a list to receive a copy of the finished first draft, and possibly some other goodies along the way.
-If you're a publisher and you like it, and would like to see the outline of rest of the novel as a prelude to publishing it, I can probably make that happen too.
+So here's the deal: I am posting the first three chapters of the "latest (not final) draft" free of charge.
+If you enjoy it, drop me a line, and I'll add you to a list to receive a copy of the final book and possibly some other goodies along the way.
+If you're a publisher and would like to see the outline of the rest of the novel as a prelude to publishing it, I can make that happen too.

 Click here to download your complimentary copy of the first three chapters